 Elizabeth Wagoner, '07

-Elizabeth, a native of Dallas, is an employment attorney at Make the Road New York, a nonprofit, membership-based community center in Queens, New York.
-She was awarded a UT Law Faculty Fellowship in 2007 to develop Make the Road’s Immigrant Women's Workplace Justice Project, which provides representation to immigrant women in wage-and-hour and sexual harassment litigation against abusive employers.
-In law school she participated in the Transnational Worker Rights Clinic and the Immigration Clinic, and was active in the National Lawyers’ Guild, the Justice Center, PILA, and the successful effort to bring an LRAP to UT Law.
-She spent her summers in New York City interning at Make the Road and at UNITE HERE’s International office as a Peggy Browning Fellow, and spent a visiting semester at CUNY School of Law in Queens, New York during the fall of her 3L year.
+Elizabeth, a native of Dallas, is an Assistant Attorney General in the Labor Bureau of the New York State Office of the Attorney General, which defends labor standards in low-wage industries by aggressively enforcing the laws protecting low-wage workers.
+Prior to her current position she litigated class action minimum wage and overtime cases with a boutique employment law firm, Outten & Golden LLP, and represented low-wage immigrant workers in employment matters at Make the Road New York, a non-profit, membership-based community center in Queens, New York.
+She was awarded a Texas Law Faculty Fellowship in 2007 to develop Make the Road’s Immigrant Women's Workplace Justice Project, which provided representation to immigrant women in wage-and-hour and sexual harassment litigation against abusive employers.
+In law school she participated in the Transnational Worker Rights Clinic and the Immigration Clinic, and was active in the National Lawyers’ Guild, the Justice Center, Public Interest Law Association, and the successful effort to bring an LRAP to UT Law.
+She spent her summers in New York City interning at Make the Road and at UNITE HERE’s international office as a Peggy Browning Fellow, and spent a visiting semester at CUNY School of Law in Queens, New York during the fall of her 3L year.

 - "Often, being a public interest lawyer means being a litigator.
 I didn't know that at first.
 If you're interested in employment, immigration, housing, civil rights, domestic violence, and other legal issues that affect low-income people, you are going to find yourself representing people in court pretty soon after you graduate.
 To prepare yourself to fake it until you know what you're doing, I recommend taking lots of fundamental 'bar' classes: for example, evidence, conflicts, state civil procedure, criminal procedure, corporations, and bankruptcy (really!).
 Those sound boring, but if you're taking them because you want to be the best possible advocate for low-income people they become relevant and fun.
 I also wish I'd done mock trial.
 It helps to practice oral arguments, direct/cross, and introducing documents into evidence before you're in court for the first time."